fbpx

 Botany for Gardeners by Brian Capon

 Talk about illuminating.
-Capon, a professor of botany, breaks down complex plant processes into easy to understand concepts.
+Capon, a professor of botany, breaks down complex plant processes into easy-to-understand concepts.
 Honestly, this book took my understanding of plants to an entirely new level without paying for a college course.
 Botany For Gardeners will help you understand why plants do what they do in your garden.
 Read our review.

 botany for gardeners brian capon book